top of page

 • Electrical Requirements: Most HPWHs are 240 volts, which draws a lot of amps.
 A home's electric service and electric panel may, or may not, have adequate amps to accommodate a new 240 volt HPWH.
 If the available amps is inadequate, there may be ways to reduce amp requirements at other electric devices to free up available amps.
 If not, and the current home amperage is inadequate, and a 240 volt HPWH is desired, then a service and panel upgrade would be required.

 • Voltage: As noted above, most HPWHs are 240 volts.
-This high voltage is necessary to power electric resistance heating, which operates when the air temperature is too low for the heat pump portion of the system to function effectively.
-However, in 2022 Rheem introduced a few 120 volt HPWH models.
-These do not include electric resistance heating, and therefore are not meant to be used in climates that experience much freezing weather.
-Rheem rates these models to be acceptable for most of California (excepting the Sierras and the far Northeast corner of the state).
-These water heaters plug into a standard 120 volt receptacle (240 volt HPWHs need to be "hard-wired" to a 240 volt circuit).
-120 volt water heaters are very unlikely to require an electric service upgrade.
-Note that Rheem makes both "shared circuit" and "dedicated circuit" models.
+This high voltage is necessary to power electric resistance heating, which operates when the air temperature is too low for the heat pump technology to heat water effectively.
+More recently, manufacturers started offering 120 volt HPWHs to lower the cost of installation, while meeting the demand to electrify and save energy.
+Rheem, A.O.
+Smith, RUUD, and State (and possibly other makes) now offer 120 volt models.
+120 volt models do not include electric resistance heating, and therefore are not meant to be used in climates that experience much freezing weather.
+Rheem rates their models to be acceptable for most of California (excepting the Sierras and the far Northeast corner of the state).
+These types of HPWHs plug into a standard 120 volt receptacle (note: 240 volt HPWHs typically need to be "hard-wired" to a 240 volt circuit).
+120 volt water heaters are very unlikely to require a home electric service upgrade.
+Note that some manufacturers make both "shared circuit" and "dedicated circuit" models.
 The dedicated circuit model produces hot water at a more robust rate.
 However, installing such a water heater would require a dedicated circuit for only the water heater, which would also involve a new breaker for that circuit in the electric panel.
 This electrical upgrade would be less costly than adding amperage to one's electrical system for a 240 volt HPWH (see first point above).
-As swapping existing gas water heaters for new HPWHs becomes more popular, and with new mandates, expect to see more manufacturers offering 120 volt HPWHs.

 • Capacity: As with any water heater purchase, size/capacity/hot water volume is always important.
 You don't want to be caught short of hot water, but you also don't want to pay for more water heater, nor use more energy to heat the water, than necessary.
 We had a 40 gallon gas water heater, which was fine for our needs.
 However, our new HPWH is 50 gallons because (as explained by HPWH dealers) HPWHs heat water a bit more slowly than gas water heaters do, so having a modest increase in stored hot water can be beneficial.
 HPWHs are very well insulated to reduce tank heat loss, thus needing less energy to keep the stored water hot.